Students curious about the program are encouraged to take CST 100, Introduction to Critical Social Thought.

 Majors are also required to take the Seminar in Critical Social Thought, a one-semester, 300-level, speaking and writing course in which they prepare and present a final analytical/research paper.

 First-year students who are considering critical social thought as a major are encouraged to select courses, in addition to CST 100, with a critical or philosophical slant at the 100 and 200 level in the traditional disciplines and in other interdisciplinary programs (including, but not limited to, area studies programs, environmental studies, gender studies, and film studies).
 A small sample of courses appropriate for first-year students with an interest in CST are the following: Economics 210, Marxian Economic Theory; Educational Studies 109, Whiteness: The Other Side of Racism; Gender Studies 101, Introduction to Gender Studies; Politics 117, Globalization and Its Discontents; Politics 212, Modern Political Thought; Religion 226, Introduction to the Philosophy of Religion.
 First-year students strongly interested in CST as a major may also apply to the instructors of 200-level courses in CST (CST 248 through CST 255).

-First-year students interested in critical social thought are urged, moreover, to arrange a meeting with the program chair, Nigel Alderman and/or the director of advising, Joan Cocks at their earliest convenience.
+First-year students interested in critical social thought are urged, moreover, to arrange a meeting with the program chair, Iyko Day and/or the director of advising, Joan Cocks at their earliest convenience.